tieto-lt/MSI-2015-JAVA/README.md

 # MSI-2015-JAVA

-13-post
+14-db
 ====================

-1. Changing data with HTTP POST request
+1. Using MySQL database for persistence

-2. Layering application into: API and Persistence
+2. Recreating database on startup and filling from data.sql

-3. Single responsibility principle
+3. Using Sprig Data JPA query/change database